-Francis O. Smith joined the Army Air Corps Ferrying Command as a civilian pilot, then was commissioned as an officer on July 14, 1942.
-He served as a Hump Pilot during World War II.
-A Hump pilot was a pilot that flew over the Himalayas, from India to China, during World War II.
-He received many awards, including the Asiatic Pacific Service Medal, Air Medal with oak leaf clusters, and others.
-He was honorably discharged from the army on January 15, 1946.
+Francis O. Smith joined the Army Air Corps Ferrying Command on June 2, 1942 as a civilian pilot, and then was commissioned as an officer on July 14, 1942.
+He served as a Hump Pilot during World War II, flying 60 round trips over the Himalayas, from India to China.
+As with other Hump pilots, he flew at high altitudes, often in terrible weather conditions.
+His many awards include the Distinguished Flying Cross, Air Medal with oak leaf clusters, Asiatic Pacific Service Medal, and others.

 The San Diego Air & Space Museum is a proud member of the Balboa Park Cultural Partnership, a collaboration of 26 arts, science, and cultural institutions in San Diego's Balboa Park.
 Learn more at www.bpcp.org.